TinkerTools/tinker-hp/LiveCOMS/README.md

 Versions:

-Current Github version: Final Preprint version 1.0 (09/14/2019)
+Current Github version: Final Published version 1.0 (11/24/2019)

 This living paper reviews the present High Performance Computing (HPC) capabilities of the Tinker-HP molecular modeling package.
 We focus here on the